Encyclopedia of Selected Peaceful Societies

 Gender Relations.
 Men normally hunt while women gather vegetables, but both foods are valued equally and both sexes are part of the food-sharing network in their camps.
 Men sometimes gather vegetables, and women sometimes (though rarely) hunt—they have no rigid rules separating their sex roles.
 Both sexes gather the rattan that they trade for outside goods, and men and women both participate in government-sponsored agricultural activities.
 Marriages are based on equality, compatibility, and affection; couples make joint decisions about their activities.
 They normally have close, companionable relationships while they work together and enjoy their leisure time with one another.
 If the warmth of the relationship erodes, either spouse can divorce the other and count on the support of the band to assist with child-support and food sharing.

 Raising Children.
 Batek fathers as well as mothers spend a lot of time cuddling, holding, and talking with infants of either sex.
 Parents are quite relaxed about discipline: one two-year old child used a bamboo flute his father had just finished making as a hammer.
 The father didn't care since he could easily make another.
 Parents rarely strike a child or use physical force on them, since their word sakel means both to hit and to kill, an abhorrent concept to them.
 Parents may discipline children by warning them about tigers, strangers, or the thunder god that punishes people who violate religious prohibitions.
 Children play actively but not aggressively, and they lack competitive games.
+According to an article published in 2014, one of the Batek child-raising strategies is to have their children carry plates of food to other families, to teach them their sharing values.

 Social Practices.
 Their camps consist of autonomous families that share enough interests to prompt them to converge together.
 They schedule and informally coordinate group activities such as fishing.
 They discuss group issues extensively and rely on natural leaders for their experience, judgment, and advice.
 These leaders can only be persuasive—they have no authority.
 The Batek tolerate the occasional lazy individuals, since their spouses often make extra efforts as if to compensate.